 Like magnetic flux, electric flux lines are not always closed loop.
 This is because, an isolated magnetic north pole or an isolated magnetic south pole do not exist practically, but an isolated positively charged body and an isolated negatively charged body can exist.

-We generally denote electric flux with Ψ. We take the measuring unit of flux as the amount flux emanated from one coulomb positive electric charge.
-We know that number of lines of force emanated from a positive charge body is numerically equal to the charge of the body measured in coulomb.
+We generally denote electric flux with Ψ. We take the estimating unit of flux as the amount flux emanated from one coulomb positive electric charge.
+We realize that number of lines of force emanated from a positive charge body is numerically equivalent to the charge of the body estimated in coulomb.

-As the flux is total number of lines of force emanated from the charge body, the unit of flux is also taken as Coulomb.
+As the flux is all out number of lines of force emanated from the charge body, the unit of flux is additionally taken as Coulomb.
 So, if Q is the charge of a body and Ψ is the electric flux emanated from the body, then we can write: Q = Ψ.

 Electric Flux Density

-Electric flux density is defined as the amount of flux passes through unit surface area in the space imagined at right angle to the direction of electric field.
+Electric flux density is, it can be said as the amount of flux passes through unit surface area in the space imagined at right angle to the direction of electric field.
 The expression of electric field at a point is given by:

 - Q is the charge of the body by which the field is created.